 The Great Loop cruise is many different things to different people.
 It is unquestionably a mix of opportunity and challenge.
-Social, travel and sightseeing opportunity abounds and is very satisfying and fulfilling.
+Social, travel and sightseeing opportunities abound, and are very satisfying and fulfilling.
 Challenges come in the form of piloting and navigation tasks, weather and facility delays and equipment breakdowns in scales ranging from “trivial” to “urgent emergency.”
 Ambiguity will be your constant traveling companion.
 Uncertainty and the unexpected will challenge your self-confidence, patience, self-sufficiency, and personal sense of independence.
 The Great Loop cruise is a personal exploration and growth opportunity.
 It is also – at a minimum – a trip of 5500 StM by water; sometimes calm water, sometimes lumpy water.
 During the trip, both captain and crew will get tired and need rest and relaxation time.

 This monograph is divided into three sections:

 - Pre-cruise Decisions and